Every thought “How green is my garden?” or “Does it need some color?”

 Why Pink Succulents?

 Pink succulents are easy to cultivate and care for as their green relatives.
-All you have to provide them is watering when the soil is completely dried out, and a place with bright sunlight.
+You have to provide them water, when the soil is completely dried out.
+And, a place with bright sunlight.
 These plants can change colors.
 Of course, it depends on the amount and intensity of light they receive.
 Moreover, you can have them paired with other succulent plants from spectrums of different colors.
 What a great way to make and call your home a multicolored paradise?

 Pink is the color, which brings to mind roses or carnations to most of us.
 However, succulent plants provide an extensive spectrum of soft pinks from solid pinks, to just a touch of this enchanting color to add to the charm and beauty of your garden’s color palette.

-While the color pink is most often associated with roses, but it can also be attributed to succulents (not all of them), which have stunningly beautiful pink colors.
+While the color pink is most often associated with roses, it can also be attributed to succulents (not all of them).
+Especially, which have stunningly beautiful pink colors.

 The Echeveria laui is a native of Oaxaca, Mexico, and easily grow up to 6 inches in height.
-This splendid plant boasts rose-like blooms that can be up to 5 inches round.
+These pink succulents boast of rose-like blooms that can be up to 5 inches round.
 Its gray-blue color on the wide leaves harmonizes with the pink flowers flawlessly.

 One of the best things about these flowers is that can prosper best in well-drained soil in a dry patch with complete access to sunshine.
 However, they are not completely frost-resistant to frost and need less water in warm months.

 Pachyphytum Oviferum ‘Pink Moonstone Succulent’